sophieforceno/shuttle-utils/README.md

 # Notes:
-With the exception of bspnd and hosts_check, all scripts are meant to be executed via cron
+With the exception of `bspnd` and `hosts_check`, all scripts are meant to be executed via cron

 See the individual scripts for more information on each